rinikerlab/Physical_Chemistry_Practicum-Molecular_Dynamics_Simulations/README.md

 ## Content
 This teaching project is used for the Physical Chemistry Practicum with the topic Molecular Dynamics (MD) Simulations for pharmacy and biology students.
-Here fundamentals of the analysis of MD simulations will be taught, like:
+Here, fundamentals and analysis of MD simulations are taught, like:
  * H-Bond analysis
  * structural RMSD analysis
  * Free Energy Calculation